 Morgan says that salary levels will always vary by region and experience.
 When she started as an RN in Wichita, Kansas, in 2004, for instance, she was earning a salary at the low end of the RN average at the time.
 Later, when she moved to the larger city of Houston, where demand for neonatal nurses is higher, she was making significantly more in the NICU.
 Once she completes her studies to earn a master’s and becomes a neonatal nurse practitioner, she said she can expect another significant salary increase.

 Neonatal Nurse Specialist Career Outlook

-As with all nursing careers, the demand for neonatal nurses and neonatal nurse practitioners is expected to increase significantly over the next ten years (see information about the current nursing shortage).
-In general, the more training, certifications and experience a nurse has, the more demand there will be for his or her skill set.
+As with most nursing careers, the demand for neonatal nurses and neonatal nurse practitioners is expected to increase significantly over the next 10 years, says Morgan; even in rural or suburban areas.

 “Everyone’s still having babies,” Morgan notes, “and about 10% of them will always need extra care.”